Levminer/authme-docs/import.md

 1. Save the QR code(s) to your computer (take screenshot(s)).

-1. Back to Authme: Top menu > Tools > Import
+1. Back to Authme: Menubar > Tools > Import

 1. Scroll down, choose import from QR codes

 1. A popup windows will open, just select the picture(s).

-1. Go back to the main page: Top menu > Tools > Import
+1. Go back to the main page: Menubar > Tools > Import

 1. Click on the Choose file button, select your exported file from where you saved it.
 And you are done!